 If you follow my Instastories, you saw that a few weeks ago I was working on painting our “junk room” and turning it into an office/man cave for Tim to use.
-Today I’m going to walk you through the painting process, share before photos and 5 tips to helping you paint!
+Today I’m going to walk you through the painting process, share before photos, and 5 tips to help you paint!

 We picked out our paint colors with the help of the friendly staff at Sherwin-Williams.
 A new store just opened on 51st Avenue next to our house.
 We looked at a ton of different paint colors and decided on a brown called ‘Iced Mocha‘ in Satin for the walls in the Emerald Interior Paint.

 Emerald® is Sherwin-William’s finest interior paint.
 Emerald helps hide stains and covers darker colors, allowing you to achieve stunning results in fewer coats.
 A few other perks to using Emerald is that it’s a paint and primer in one with advanced stain-blocking technology, provides exceptional coverage and advanced washability in all finishes, with outstanding resistance to water streaking and spotting, and it contains anti-microbial agents that inhibit the growth of mold and mildew on the paint surface.
 It also covers one of the most important things, it meets the most stringent VOC regulations.

 We decided to get the Eminence ceiling paint.
 The Eminence ceiling paint delivers easy one-coat coverage and a bright white finish.
 A true flat paint that masks minor surface imperfections and achieves outstanding uniformity, providing a look that is fresh and crisp, with high light reflectance.